Log in

 4 The choke crew clears the blockage in the pipe using a high-pressure water jetter.

-5 The clean-up crew removes all wastewater solids and liquids.
+5 The clean-up crew removes all wastewater solids and contained liquids.
 It then cleans up the impacted area.

 6 Signs and barricades won't be removed until we've completed important checks.
 The clean-up leader walks the site to verify the clean-up is complete.
-Then an environmental specialist takes water samples for laboratory assessment – their lab sample confirms the site is back to its pre-overflow condition.
+Then an environmental specialist takes water samples for laboratory assessment.
+Their lab sample confirms the site is back to its pre-overflow condition.

 7 The wastewater overflow is resolved and the site is back to normal.